 Peperomia Graveolens (pep-er-ROH-mee-uh Grav-ee-OH-lens) is an ornamental, succulent, and perennial houseplant and one of the many peperomia plant species from the family Piperaceae.

 - Suggested Uses For Graveolens Peperomias

-This plant is native to southern Ecuador and well-known in two subpopulations – firstly in the Oña river and secondly in the Loja province.
+This plant is native to southern Ecuador and well-known in two subpopulations – first, in the Oña River and second, in the Loja province.

 The Graveolens peperomia has several common names: